3D Printing Policy

 In support of our mission to engage, empower, and enrich our community through innovation, imagination, and inspiration, the San Rafael Public Library will offer community access to 3D printers—one each at the Downtown Library and the Pickleweed Library.
 This policy establishes under what circumstances the 3D printers will be used.

 The goal of this program is to provide access to a 3D printer to all library users.
 The library staff will determine how and when the public will have access to the 3D printers.
 Currently, the public can expect to have access to the 3D printers through special programs in the libraries and library outreach programs.
-We will publish upcoming programs in our calendar of events: https://srpubliclibrary.org/events/ In addition, library users can email the library with a link or attachment for the STL file they wish to print at email@example.com.
+We will publish upcoming programs in our calendar of events: https://srpubliclibrary.org/events/ In addition, library users can fill-out our form to add an object to our queue of prints.

 - Anyone is welcome to use or send files to be printed on the 3D printers.